TylerSw1ft/Helpful-computer-wiki/Recommended-Software.md

 ## Recommended, with reservations

-* [JuiceSSH](https://juicessh.com/) (Android) - Use this only if you need SSH-based performance monitoring; development seems to have ceased in 2017
+* [JuiceSSH](https://juicessh.com/) + [JuiceSSH Performance Plugin](https://play.google.com/store/apps/details?id=com.sonelli.juicessh.performancemonitor) (Android) - Use this only if you need SSH-based performance monitoring; development seems to have ceased in 2017

 # Structural Solvers